-Elia has created this task force seeing the numerous advantages to bring added value to the scenario creation process.
+Elia has created this Task Force seeing the numerous advantages in stakeholders bringing added value to the scenario creation process.
 Most important to Elia is the elevated involvement of stakeholders in this process.
 Stakeholders are actively called upon to provide evidence based data to feed the various discussions.
 In addition, stakeholders can become more involved in prioritization of scenario related research topics and can participate in long-term storyline creation that will be used in Elia studies.